michelemendel/times.place/blueprint/3_plan.md

 - Header with an image and navigation: Times, About, Venue Owner
 - Times:
   - Landing page: Dropdown to select venue, details panel, venue owner button.
-  - Detail panel: Banner image, venue name, contact info, times list.
+  - Detail panel: Banner image, venue name, contact info, event list selector (if venue has multiple event lists), events display.
+  - Event list selector: Dropdown or tabs to switch between event lists when a venue has multiple event lists
+  - Events display: Shows events from the selected event list (or the only event list if there's just one)
 - About: info about the prototype
 - Venue Owner:
   - Button shows login (simple password for demo), then edit page/modal.